 You can also see the log of received pings and sent "Down" notifications.

 Healthchecks.io provides status badges for each of the tags you have used.
 Additionally, the "Healthchecks.io" badge shows the overall status of all checks in your account.

 The badges have public but hard-to-guess URLs.
 You can use them in your READMEs, dashboards, or status pages.

-Healthchecks.io monitoring is a perfect fit for cron jobs and cron-like systems (systemd timers, Jenkins build jobs, Windows Scheduled Tasks, wp-cron, uwsgi cron, Kubernetes CronJobs, Heroku Scheduler, ...).
+Healthchecks.io monitoring is a perfect fit for monitoring cron jobs (see guide) and cron-like systems: systemd timers, Jenkins build jobs, Windows Scheduled Tasks, wp-cron, Github workflows, Kubernetes CronJobs, Heroku Scheduler, data pipelines.
 A failed cron job often has no immediate visible consequences and can go unnoticed for a long time.

 You can use Healthchecks.io for lightweight server monitoring: ensuring a particular system service or the whole server is alive and healthy.
 Write a shell script that checks for a specific condition, and pings Healthchecks.io if successful.
 Run the shell script regularly.